openwater/h2o-really-api/README.md

 For example, even at `page_size=5000` on my laptop both Java implementations can sustain ~18 req/s (with each returning ~6MB of JSON).
 Under those workloads, both Gunicorn and Bjoern dropped down to ~1.5 req/s with an error rate of ~10%.

+At the extreme, a full export of all ~130k records via the API (in compact form; 16MB or so) takes ~1s with Java, and nearly a full minute in Python.

 In all tests, both Java implementations showed similar numbers, with Jetty usually being marginally slower.

 TODO